rust-unofficial/patterns/patterns/interpreter.md

 ## Motivation

-Imagine thta our work is translating simple mathemtaical expressions into [assembly language](https://en.wikipedia.org/wiki/Assembly_language) (more simple and low level programming language).
+Imagine that our work is translating simple mathematical expressions into [assembly language](https://en.wikipedia.org/wiki/Assembly_language) (more simple and low level programming language).
 For simplicity, our expressions consists of ten digits `0`,...,`9`,